tmkmanoj12/doc/content/health/books/rujuthadiwekar/dont_loose_out_work_out/exersice_science.md

 chapter: false
 ---

-- The primary goal of excersice is that it brings about muscualr contradiction
+- The primary goal of excersice is that it brings about muscular contradiction
 - the heart will go thorugh major adaptation based on the training that you subject your body to
 - latest studies shows that sitting or plain inactivity characterized by lack of muscualr contradiction is a independent risk factor to delevloping lifestyle diseases like obesity  , diabeties , heart disease disc prolapse , hernia , blood pressure,  arthiritis, cancer and everything in between